 Daniil Tarasov is an offensive dynamo.
 He possesses very good puck skills, highlighted by his effortless stickhandling ability.
 His ability to handle and control the puck at top speeds makes him a dangerous threat on the ice.
-He does not always show up to compete though.
-The player tends to shy away from physical play but is not afraid to mix things up along the boards on occasion.
-The playmaking Russian has some defensive deficiencies as one might expect from a player of this ilk.
-Due to this one dimensional side of his game he stands to be a top-six or bust type NHL player.
+At the same time he is small and has been inconsistent at times in terms of competing.
+He tends to shy away from physical play but is not afraid to mix things up along the boards.
 He is good enough to one day play in the NHL, but he will need to remain consistent and improve upon his defensive reliability.